 Make Thrift Mend is an art project focused on sustainable fashion, social practice, “art as action”, and reclaiming traditional garment-making skills.
 This project is also a fast-fashion fast where I abstained from purchasing any new clothing from August 1, 2013- August 1, 2014.
-Outraged by the factory collapse in Bangladesh in spring 2013 killing more than 1,000 workers; inspired by the NPR interview with Elizabeth Cline author of, Overdressed: The Shockingly High Cost of Cheap Fashion; and prompted by Natalie Chanin’s blog post regarding slow design–-I needed something to change.
+Outraged by the factory collapse in Bangladesh in spring 2013 killing more than 1,000 workers; inspired by the NPR interview with Elizabeth Cline author of, Overdressed: The Shockingly High Cost of Cheap Fashion; and prompted by Natalie Chanin’s blog post regarding slow design I needed something to change.
 I used this information to inspire a process-based art project that would allow me to study slow fashion, stage a personal artist’s protest, and delve deeper into the intersection of art, fashion, and sustainability.

-From August 1, 2013- Augst 1, 2014 I committed to a fast-fashion fast.
-As part of my journey to resist the fast-fashion industry and it’s unethical labor and ecological practices–I focused on making my own clothing, shopping for only thrifted, vintage, and/ or used clothing, and learning the disappearing crafts of mending, darning, preserving, and making garments.
+From August 1, 2013- August 1, 2014 I committed to a fast-fashion fast.
+As part of my journey to resist the fast-fashion industry and it’s unethical labor and ecological practices, I focused on making my own clothing; shopping for only thrifted, vintage, and/ or used clothing; and learning the disappearing crafts of mending, darning, preserving, and making garments.
 I took this investigation one step further by purchasing only used clothing that was made of natural materials (cotton, linen, wool, hemp, silk, etc) to reduce the petrochemicals in my closet.
 This was just the first year of this project.